hughrawlinson/refactoring-js-exercises/README.md

-# Refactoring JS Exercises\n\nMy workthroughs of the exercises from Evan Burchard's excellent Refactoring JS Book
+# Refactoring JS Exercises

+My workthroughs of the exercises from Evan Burchard's excellent Refactoring JS Book